 Alan Duffy lives in Brighton and as well as writing for WAATP, he’s one of the Opta stats boffins and an all-round media ‘brass’.

 Anna Leach is a freelance journalist who writes for the Independent, Wired and Jezebel.

 Publisher.
 Writer and editor for hire.
-Paul worked on Fleet Street.
-He realised readers were moving online.
-Paul has written and edited a myriad publications, including ghost writing for professors in engineering, to footballers and everyone in between.
+Paul has worked on Fleet Street.
+Paul has written and edited a myriad publications, including ghost writing for professors in engineering to footballers and everyone in between.
 Paul has created online magazines for companies, including Betfair, BT, Tesco, Reuters and Vodafone.

 Contact him on: psorene[@]anorak[dot]co[dot]uk.